assemblu/ApalisLite/README.md

 # Apalis
 Lite version.
-Cross-platform (x86-64, ARM Cortex-M and A, and RISC-V) digital signal processing library <br>
+Cross-platform (x86-64, ARM Cortex-M and A, and RISC-V) digital signal processing library. <br><br>
 Full version of Apalis detects platform on compile time, and comes with native assembly instructions for specific platforms to increase efficiency and latency.
-Also, has dynammic adaptation to floating point and fixed point calculations as well as ability of mixing them (although latter does not seem to be handy).<br>
+Also, has dynammic adaptation to floating point and fixed point calculations as well as ability of mixing them (although latter does not seem to be handy).<br><br>
 Some examples: https://soundcloud.com/polseq <br>
 <ul>
     <li>Advanced envelope controller</li>